nicfv/Me/docs/blog/posts/2024-12-08-owning-2-years.md

 Unless you move to a rural area, you likely live in a town or city of some sort.
 What is the community like?
 What is the cost of living in that area?
 I wished I determined my priorities first and then chose a city with those same priorities.

-- Maintaining local parks, clean and **free** public areas and facilities, and well maintained roads
 - Quiet and safe environment, with a lot of green space
+    - Maintaining local parks, with clean and **free** public facilities
     - Proximity to national/state/regional parks
-- Ways to reduce traffic, for example keeping a walkable and bikeable area
+- Traffic safety and alternatives to driving
+    - Well maintained roads, few or no potholes
+    - Friendly area for walking or biking, e.g. abundant sidewalks and bike lanes
-- Having all essential amentities within the city, like medical, dental, shopping, gas, and several food options
+- Having all essential amentities within the city
+    - Medical, dental, shopping, gas, and several food options
-    - For example, I do not want to leave town for groceries
+    - I do not want to leave town for groceries, for example
+- Entertainment options
+    - Movies, bowling, museums, arcade or games store
-- Entertainment options, like movies, bowling, museums, possibly more exotic activities like escape rooms or axe throwing
+    - Possibly more exotic activities, like escape rooms, axe throwing, etc.
-- Lower cost of living, going out to eat will not make you poor for the next month
+- Lower cost of living
+    - Going out to eat should not make you poor for the rest of the month
+- Population and neighbors
-- Population with like-minded political views
+    - Like-minded political views
-- Large population of people in their 20s and 30s
+    - Large group of people in their 20s and 30s

 ### Transportation Alternatives

 Something I hadn't considered at all were alternatives to driving everywhere I needed to go.
 I got lucky in this regard.
 I ended up in a condo where I could walk almost everywhere.
 Two grocery stores, a postal office, my barber, several food options, a hardware store, pharmacy, pet store, and the dollar store were just a short walk away.
 Downtown, with even more options, was a slightly longer walk away but I could still get there in under 20 minutes on foot.

-There also turned out to be two well-established transit organizations in my town.
+There also turned out to be three well-established transit organizations in my town.
 The incredibly cheap [Marin Transit](https://marintransit.org/) with 3 bus lines in my town to different destinations within the county, and [Golden Gate](https://www.goldengate.org/) transit, with 2 bus lines in my town, going either to San Francisco or Santa Rosa.
 A few towns over, Golden Gate offers two ferry routes to San Francisco.
-Also, the [SMART train](https://www.sonomamarintrain.org/) as 3 stops in my town.
+Also, the [SMART train](https://www.sonomamarintrain.org/) has 3 stations in my town.
 Technically, I don't need a car at all to get anywhere in the bay area.
 I could take the bus to SF and then BART for example.

 The next time I relocate, this will definitely be a primary consideration.
 I think living a walkable area is the most important, with transit options coming in close second.